 No, it’s not normal to have mold on your bathroom ceiling.
 However, moldy bathroom ceilings are common.
 In fact, it’s one of the top reasons homeowners seek professional mold remediation.

-It’s important to understand why mold grows in bathrooms in the first place and how to minimize it.
+It’s important to understand why mold grows in bathrooms in the first place and how to prevent it.
 Mold testing can help assess the extent of mold infestations and determine if professional intervention is necessary.

 The Nature of Mold and Mold Spores